 There is no doubt that struggling against the conservative norms of society is much more difficult, if not impossible, without the support of one’s parents.
 It is therefore essential to reinforce to parents of young children the importance of women’s contributions to the survival of Syrian families and society during the war.
 When they see how valuable, vital and equally capable women are of supporting themselves and their families if given the opportunity, parents may begin to offer at least the same if not more opportunities for education and growth to their daughters as they do to their sons.

 The conclusion is straightforward.
-There is opportunity in every disaster, and many Syrian women have embraced that, through both a shift in attitudes and financial empowerment.
+There is opportunity in every disaster, and many Syrian women have embraced that, through both a shift in attitudes and financial power.

 We must now embrace them, and support them so they may replicate individual successes but also move beyond the individual and begin working from the perspective of an unbreakable national agenda.